 Do you want to brush up on your dance skills so you don’t embarrass yourself at weddings?
-Maybe you want to shed a few pounds from the comfort of your own home?
-You need this game.
+Maybe you’d like to shed a few pounds from the comfort of your own home?
+Then you need this game.

-Just Dance Now has more than 200 songs for you to boogie along with, including some of the biggest hits of the last few years.
-You’ll find I’m An Albatraoz by AronChupa, Uptown Funk by Mark Ronson and Bruno Mars, and Let It Go from the movie Frozen in the catalog.
+Just Dance Now has more than 200 songs for you to boogie along with, including the biggest hits (and some of the most popular YouTube videos) of the last few years.
+You’ll find “Despacito” by Luis Fonsi, “Shape Of You” by Ed Sheeran, “Swish Swish” by Katy Perry, and a whole lot more.
+New songs are added every month.

 Tricky Titans offers a surprisingly fun twist on one of the all-time playground classics: Rock, Paper, Scissors.

 It’s one of the few games on Google Play Store that’s not smartphone or tablet-compatible.
 You need a Chromecast if you want to play it.